Board of Directors

 MASC Connections: Harford County Regional Advisor (HCRASC) for many years!

 Wayne Perry is a retired principal from Harford County, Maryland, and holds a BS in Music Education from Towson University and an MA in Curriculum and Instruction from the University of Maryland, College Park.
-He currently is an adjunct supervisor in educational leadership for McDaniel College Graduate School.
-Wayne has served as the MASC Registrar since 2004 after several additional years as the regional advisor to the Harford County Regional Association of Student Councils.
+Wayne has served as the MASC Registrar since 2004, after several additional years as the regional advisor to the Harford County Regional Association of Student Councils.
 Wayne has a deep commitment to youth leadership development that enables young people to be meaningfully involved in their communities at school and at home.
-Whether serving with a title or without, Wayne believes that empowered with leadership skills, everyone can contribute to the success of their nation, their communities, their families, and their own lives.
+Whether serving with a title or without, Wayne believes that, empowered with leadership skills, everyone can contribute to the success of their nation, their communities, their families, and their own lives.